 Zuko was a good sword fighter, but without an element of surprise on his side, he would probably still need his bending to take down Katara.
 Zuko did not have more time to think about what to do, so he decided to take Uncle's advice, and rely on his basics.
 No swords.

 Zuko started with a simple fire jab, but the small flame sizzled away before it even reached Katara.
 Zuko's face fell.
 Katara giggled.

-The Prince felt his cheeks get color.
+The Prince felt his cheeks get red.
 He chose to think it was just the frustration coursing through his veins.